The Best Foods To Clean Arteries

 Avocados

-Avocados are a great source of heart-healthy monounsaturated fats, which can help raise levels of good cholesterol while lowering harmful LDL cholesterol.
+Avocados are a great source of heart-healthy monounsaturated fats, which can help raise good cholesterol levels while lowering harmful LDL cholesterol.
 They’re also high in potassium, a nutrient that can help regulate blood pressure.

 Chia Seeds

 These tiny seeds pack a big nutritional punch.
-They are high in fiber and omega-3 fatty acids, which can help lower LDL cholesterol, reduce inflammation, and lower blood pressure.
+They are high in fiber and omega-3 fatty acids, which can help lower LDL cholesterol, inflammation, and blood pressure.

 Flax Seeds